ND Stevenson: Personal life

-Stevenson married fellow cartoonist Molly Knox Ostertag in September 2019.
-He began working on She-Ra and the Princesses of Power at the same time that he began dating Ostertag, who was influential on the show "from the very beginning", coming up with a major plot twist in the show's final season.
+Stevenson married fellow cartoonist Lee Knox Ostertag in September 2019.
+He began working on She-Ra and the Princesses of Power at the same time that he began dating Ostertag.
+He described him as influential on the show "from the very beginning"; Ostertag originated a major plot twist in the show's penultimate season.

-In July 2020, Stevenson announced that he was "nonbinary, or something like it", and uses any personal pronouns.
+In July 2020, Stevenson announced that he was "nonbinary, or something like it", and that he used any gender pronouns.
 In November 2020, Stevenson published a comic about his top surgery.
 On March 31, 2021, the International Transgender Day of Visibility, Stevenson stated that he is transmasculine and bigender.